 Influencer Andrew Tate has assets returned as Romania travel ban lifted

-Tate and his brother Tristan set off on a flight to the US from Romania on Thursday morning.
+Tate and his brother Tristan landed in Florida in the US on Thursday.

 Your support helps us to tell the story